esr360/One-Nexus/assets/tools/js/README.md

 #### InViewport

-> Determine if an element if visible in the viewport
+> Determine if an element is visible in the viewport

 ```js
 app.inViewport(options);